gauravsingh5566/GauravOps/README.md

 <hr/>

-<a name="Welcome to AizzOps"></a>
+<a name="Welcome to GauravOps"></a>

-# Welcome to AizzOps 👋
+# Welcome to GauravOps 👋
-Welcome to AizzOps!
-Azfar's personal portfolio website showcases his journey and projects in DevOps.
+Welcome to GauravOps!
+Gaurav's personal portfolio website showcases his journey and projects in DevOps.
 Here, you'll find detailed information about his skills, experiences, and the various projects he's worked on.
 Feel free to explore and connect with him!

 <a name="demo"></a>
 ## 👩‍💻 Live demo